Tiffield: Facilities

-The primary school is one of the smallest in the country, with just 46 pupils in the 2007-08 academic year.
+The primary school is one of the smallest in the country, with just 46 pupils in the 2007–08 academic year.
 It is Church of England, Voluntary Aided and has two classrooms.
 The old Victorian school building, used for KS2 and a 1960s mobile classroom for KS1, was to be demolished in summer 2008 and replaced by a modern classroom behind the Victorian building.
 Most pupils who leave the school progress to Sponne School in Towcester.
 There is a church dedicated to St John the Baptist and a pub, The George.
 It also has a pocket park and a playing field, Claydon's Field, which was opened in 1979 after eight years of fundraising by villagers.

 The village has one main road, which runs from the St. John's turning on the A43 to the village of Gayton.
 Two 1960s roads exist: Pigeon Hill at the southern end of the village and Meadow Rise at the northern end.
 The village is approximately ½ mile long.
 It is linked directly to Gayton and Eastcote by road.

 Tiffield Pocket Park was declared a Local Nature Reserve in 2008.
 The Pocket Park land was originally part of the Northampton and Banbury Junction Railway, which was closed in the 1960s.
 It now is a linear trail connecting several footpaths and rights of way.
-Three orchid species are found within the Pocket Park and may be seen flowering between April to June (depending on the season).
+Three orchid species are found within the Pocket Park and may be seen flowering between April and June (depending on the season).